Neurobiochemistry I: Posterior Pituitary / Hypothalamus

 Oxytocin: stimulates uterine smooth muscle contraction and promotes milk ejection from the mammary gland

-Note: each contains a 1-6 disulfide bridge and a C-terminal Gly amide; they are highly homologous (differ only at positions 3 and 8)
+Note: each contains a 1-6 disulfide bridge and a C-terminal Gly amide; they are highly homologous (differing only at positions 3 and 8)

 Both hormones are produced in the hypothalamus and transported to nerve endings in the pituitary, where upon appropriate stimulation, the hormones are released into circulation.

-Each is transported through axons in noncovalent association with specific carrier proteins, neurophysin I and II respectively.
+Each is transported through axons in noncovalent association with specific carrier proteins called neurophysin I and II respectively.

-Neurophysins I and II are synthesized with oxytocin and ADH/vasopressin
+Neurophysins I and II are synthesized along with oxytocin and ADH/vasopressin

 Preprovasopressin and Preprooxytocin: